 The ordination of women matters to those outside the Church not only because Roman Catholics occupy powerful positions of leadership, and because the Roman Catholic Church is one of the most powerful institutions in the world.

 The Roman Catholic Church is one of the most powerful institutions in the world.
 It is the largest nongovernmental provider of healthcare in the world, operates the worlds largest nongovernmental school system, and is one of the world’s largest landowners.
 The Holy See also participates in the United Nations as a permanent observer state with influence on issues affecting women.
 These massive institutions affect Catholics and non-Catholics alike, having a far-reaching impact across the globe.
 Though Pope Francis has empowered a handful of women as high-level administrators, there is little participation of women at the highest levels of Church, and zero participation of women at the very top.
 Whether you are Catholic or not, you are affected by the exclusion of women from priesthood.

-When women are ordained and participating at every level of the Church, the experiences and perspectives of women and girls will become a true priority and source of life for the Church.
-The inclusion of women will naturally change the Church's way of proceeding, and in time the worldwide ministries of the Church will become a far more powerful force of equality that uplifts the entire world, especially in those places where women and girls are most vulnerable and oppressed.
+When women are ordained and participating at every level, the Church will become a far more powerful force of equality that uplifts the entire world, especially in those places where women and girls are most vulnerable and oppressed.

 For all these reasons, ordaining women